StackItHQ/pes-AnanyaMahishi/README.md

 Stuff to be worked on
 - Handle adding values without column name
+- Do not allow users to give same column name twice
+- Instead of reading and updating whole db, only update changed rows
 - Maybe a more optimal way with IDs for insert, update, delete
 - Shuffling of rows- keep them constant
 - Database to sheets